-"Natalee was one of a kind type of person," said friend Ava Recchia.
-"She always would light up a room, and she always touched everyone.
-She made an imprint on every single person she was friends with."
+"Natalee was one-of-a-kind type of person," her friend Ava Recchia told ABC7 while attending a vigil for the victims Wednesday.
+"She always would light up a room and she always touched everyone.
+She made an imprint on every person she was friends with."

-Police say a black Mercedes-Benz and a grey Kia had been speeding side-by-side for several blocks before the collision.
+Police say a black Mercedes-Benz and a gray Kia had been speeding side-by-side for several blocks before the collision.

 "In my 19-year-career, I haven't seen anything like this, personally," said Burbank Police Department Sgt.
 Emil Brimway.
 "Not to this magnitude and this level of debris over a two-city block span."